ros2/design/articles/node_lifecycle.md

  - `Deactivating`
  - `ErrorProcessing`

-In the transition states users registered callbacks will be called to execute the behavior.
+In the transitions states logic will be executed to determine if the transition is successful.
-The return code of the callbacks will determine the resulting transition.
+Success or failure shall be communicated to lifecycle management software through the lifecycle management interface.

 There are 7 transitions exposed to a supervisory process, they are:
  - `create`